christiangil/StellarSpectraObservationFitting.jl/docs/src/index.md

 ## Where to begin?

-If you haven't used GLOM before, a good place to start is the "Getting Started" section.
+If you haven't used SSOF before, a good place to start is the "Getting Started" section.
 We list how to install the package as well as a simple example

 ```@contents
 Pages = ["gettingstarted.md"]